redgeoff/delta-pouch/README.md

 [![Build Status](https://travis-ci.org/redgeoff/delta-pouch.svg)](https://travis-ci.org/redgeoff/delta-pouch)

 A PouchDB plugin for partial updates that uses the every-doc-is-a-delta storage pattern.
-You can use delta pouch to enable collaborative editing of the same docs.
+You can use delta pouch to enable conflict-free collaborative editing of the same docs.

 Example
 ----